 To ensure effective preparation, consider the following steps:

-Considering the steps outlined above, the average student should dedicate around 30-60 hours to ISEE preparation, including both regular tutoring sessions and homework.
-Spreading this time over four to six months would mean investing approximately 12 hours per month or just 3 hours per week.
+Considering the steps outlined above, the average student should dedicate around 50–80 hours to ISEE preparation, including both regular tutoring sessions and homework.
+Spreading this time over five to seven months would mean investing approximately 12 hours per month or just 3 hours per week.

 Typical ISEE Prep Timeline in Houston